"It's a historic moment not only for me, but for our two countries. Napoleon was one of the last people to see him alive."

 Bonaparte and Gudin were childhood friends and attended the Military School in Brienne together.
 Gudin’s death had a profound impact on his old friend.
 Napoleon reportedly cried when he heard the news and immediately ordered that the man receive high honors.

-“It’s possible that we’ll have to identify the remains with the aid of a DNA test which could take from several months to a year,” it explained.
+“It’s possible that we’ll have to identify the remains with the aid of a DNA test which could take from several months to a year,” the Russian military-historical society explained.
 “The general’s descendants are following the news.”

 After learning about the remains of General Charles-Étienne Gudin, discover some of the most interesting facts about Napoleon.
 Then, learn about archaeologists finding the remains of America’s first colonists underneath a Florida wine shop.